vamsikrishnamohan/DA6401--Assignment-3/README.md

 ### DA24M026
 ### Vamsi krishna Mohan

-#### Hello TA's Sorry for the inconvenience but this is to pledge you that  please go through my wandb downloaded pdf link given to my gdrive file .This is because i have tried multiple times and also mailed you guys but i am not able to share the link with an "Anyone can view" option.
-I have tried multiple times but i its not working so i came up with this.
+#### Hello TA's Sorry for the inconvenience but this is to pledge you that  please go through my wandb downloaded pdf link given to my gdrive file .This is because i have tried multiple times  but i am not able to share the link with an "Anyone can view" option so i shared downloaded wandb report .
+I hopw this works fine .
 Please dont deduct points, its really not my fault.
 Hope you understand

-#### WandB report (This is gdrive link to my wandb report ): https://drive.google.com/file/d/14CX4K9plDv-BaydXa2qIR8gSO-4gWJEI/view?usp=sharing
+## WandB report (This is gdrive link to my wandb report): [Report](https://drive.google.com/file/d/14CX4K9plDv-BaydXa2qIR8gSO-4gWJEI/view?usp=sharing)

 A sequence-to-sequence model implementation for transliteration between English and Indian languages (Hindi, Tamil, Telugu) with and without attention mechanisms.